qiime2/docs/source/tutorials/pd-mice.rst

 .. command-block::

    qiime feature-table summarize \
-     --i-table ./deblur_table.qza \
+     --i-table ./dada2_table.qza \
-     --o-visualization ./deblur_table.qzv
+     --o-visualization ./dada2_table.qzv

 .. question::

+   Start with the feature table summary.

    1. How many features remain after denoising?
-   2. Which sample has the fewest sequences?
-How many does it have?
    3. Which sample has the most?
 How many sequences does that sample have?
    4. If we chose to filter the data to retain only samples with 2500 sequences, how many samples would we lose?
    5. Which features are observed in at least 47 samples?
+   2. Which sample has the fewest sequences?
+How many does it have?

+   If you open the denoising summary, can you find the step where the sample with the fewest sequences fails?

 Generating a Phylogenetic Tree for Diversity Analysis
 =====================================================